Multi-Iteration Stochastic Optimizers: Introduction

-Although \emph{Multi-Iteration Stochastic Optimizers} share similarities with \texttt{SVRG} \cite{Joh13}, \texttt{SARAH}, and \texttt{SPIDER}, our stochastic optimizers distinctly control the relative variance in gradient estimates.
-We achieve this control by sampling the entire hierarchy of iterations, optimally distributing the samples to minimize the gradient sampling cost.
-Moreover, we provide additional flexibility by including dropping, restart, and clipping operations in the \texttt{MICE} hierarchy updates.
+Although our proposed \emph{Multi-Iteration Stochastic Optimizers} share similarities with \texttt{SVRG} \cite{Joh13}, \texttt{SARAH}, and \texttt{SPIDER}, our stochastic optimizers distinctly control the relative variance in gradient estimates.
+We achieve this control by sampling the entire index set of iterations, optimally distributing the samples to minimize the gradient sampling cost.
+While the previously mentioned methods are devised for finite sum minimization, \texttt{MICE} can tackle both finite sum and expectation minimization.
+Moreover, we provide additional flexibility by including dropping, restart, and clipping operations in the \texttt{MICE} index set updates.